mit-crpg/benchmarks/readme.rst

   The OECD/NEA C5G7_ Benchmarks which include multi-group benchmarks typically for deterministic transport problems.
 This set includes a pincell, the 2D 2x2 UO2 and MOX assembly array, and a 3D version of the 2x2 UO2 and MOX assembly array.

-c5g7_3d_extension
-  The OECD/NEA C5G7_3D_ Benchmarks extend the previous C5G7_ set to include rodded 3D problems to increase the difficulty.
+This set also includes the additional set of problems from the OECD/NEA C5G7_3D_ Benchmark extension,

 .. _LA-UR-06-2968: http://mcd.ans.org/jb/bench/Doppler/Overview.pdf